 Section 2 — Automatic Termination.

-c.
-Termination of Honorary Membership.
-Honorary membership shall automatically terminate at the end of the term for such membership as determined by the board.
-However, the board may extend an honorary membership for an additional period.
+- Termination of Honorary Membership.
+Honorary membership shall automatically terminate at the end of the term of membership set by the board, unless extended.
 The board may revoke an honorary membership at any time.

 Section 3 — Termination Non-payment of Dues.

-a.
-Process.
-Any member failing to pay dues within thirty (30) days after the prescribed time shall be notified in writing by the secretary at the member’s last known address.
-If the dues are not paid on or before ten (10) days of the date of notification, membership may terminate, subject to the discretion of the board.
+- Process.
+Any member who fails to pay dues within 30 days after they are due shall be notified in writing by the secretary.
+If the dues are not paid within 10 days after the notification, the board may terminate membership, at its discretion.

 Section 4 — Termination Non-attendance.